eBooks Available Exclusively on Amazon Kindle

 Reading and camping go hand-in-hand.
 There are few things in life more satisfying than an engaging story, well told, after dark.
 One of my wife’s favorite evening pastimes is to settle down with a good book.
 (That’s usually when I’m working on our website.)
-This year, one of her marquee Christmas gifts was a Nook e-reader — a gift from my mother, who is herself also a voracious reader.
+This year, one of her marquee Christmas gifts was an e-reader — a gift from my mother, who is herself also a voracious reader.

 I’ll always remember the first time I read Hemingway’s For Whom the Bell Tolls.
 I was a summer kitchen employee at Yellowstone National Park.
 In those days I was employed by Hamilton Stores, an organization staffed mostly by retirees.
 The retirees liked to take long afternoon breaks (we’re talking 3-hour siestas from 1 until 4) so I often found myself with a few hours to kill in the middle of the day.
 My companion was Hemingway.
 I loved that book, and will always pair it with the experience of being in Yellowstone at that time.

-Electronic readers like Kindle and Nook are a godsend for RV campers.
+Electronic readers like Kindle are a godsend for RV campers.
 Now we can carry an entire library’s worth of books without worrying about storage space!
 And the electronic format means lower costs for books.

 This story is mainstream contemporary fiction, and has nothing to do with camping (although a silver trailer does briefly appear in the first chapter).
 Instead, it was inspired by the world of exotic car collection.
 A few years ago, long before our Airstream was a twinkle in my eye, I was addicted to all things automotive.
 Yes, I am a recovering car addict.
 I started this book as a way to explore that passion in creative form.